JayeHicks/ManageIrrigation/vineyard/README.md

     * Minimize the amount of processing logic and data stored on the platform
 * Sensor data transmission is by design a one-time, one-way communication event
   * There is no provision to detect the success / failure of data transmission
-  * Sensor data is not stored; this would be necessary for data transmission retries across sleep / wake cycles
+  * Sensor data is not stored on the sensor platform; this would be necessary for data transmission retries across sleep / wake cycles
   * Individual stations attempt 24 transmissions a day; a single successful data transmission per day is acceptable
 * For data communications, the Vinduino R3 Sensor Station can be configured to use the ESP866-01 WiFi chip or a LoRa module.
 R3 boards in this solution are configured with the ESP8266-01.
   * Following design principles, the ESP8266-01 is used "as is."
 No physical modifications (e.g., soldering wires to connect chip pins together) were made to the chip and its factory firmware is used.
   * Communication, using ESP8266-01 chips running factory firmware, is achieved using primitive "AT" commands
      * AT commands are essentially primitive TCP / IP commands
      * Using AT commands to directly submit sensor data to AWS IoT is impractical, if not impossible
-     * An Internet-based service provider has been incorporated into the solution to serve as an intermediary that is polled by a scheduled AWS Lambda function that feeds sensor data to AWS IoT
+     * An Internet-based service provider has been incorporated into the solution to serve as an intermediary that is polled by a scheduled AWS Lambda function to feed sensor data to AWS IoT
      * Should a future need arise, it is most likely possible to configure an API Gateway endpoint to serve as the "http" target for the Vinduino R3 Sensor Station platform.
 I'd have to investigate this further as API Gateway only supports the creation of "https" endpoints.
   * Communication events are one-time, one-way.
   * The AWS backend ingress point for this sensor station is AWS IoT Core.
 This requires an intermediary between the Vinduino R3 and AWS